micropipette/studybot/README.md

 2. Update the `requirements.in` with the names of the new packages you want to add. (optional)
 3. Run `pip-compile requirements.in > requirements.txt`, or run `pip-compile requirements.in` and copy the output to replace the contents of `requirements.txt`.

+# Features
+* Create your own set of questions to study off of on any platform which can access Google Sheets
+* Practice your questions from the comfort of Discord
+* Several different question types, ranging from multiple choice, flashcards, (coming soon) long answer & multi-part questions

 # Timeline
 2021 January 27: Start

+2021 February 15: Basic implementation of quiz functionality through Google Sheets API for question storage

+2021 March 16: Added support for images, performance improvements